-SIX "ON DEMOCRACY" FROM E.B.
+FIVE "ON DEMOCRACY" FROM E.B.
 WHITE

 Kids and parents know E.B.
 White for his classics Stuart Little and Charlotte’s Web.
 But for decades, White wrote for The New Yorker, mostly short, sweet pieces about the city or his life in Maine.

 But when democracy was threatened, during World War II and later by McCarthyism, White defended the freedom of ideas that democracy demands.
 Now comes a collection of his essays on democracy.
-Here are six samples.
+Here are five samples.

 1. “Democracy is the recurrent suspicion that more than half of the people are right more than half of the time.
 It is the feeling of privacy in the voting booths, the feeling of communion in the libraries, the feeling of vitality everywhere.
 Democracy is a letter to the editor.
 Democracy is the score at the beginning of the ninth.
 It is an idea which hasn’t been disproved yet, a song the words of which have not gone bad.”